Tutorial: Load balance VMs within an availability zone by using the Azure portal

 1. In the search box at the top of the portal, enter Load balancer.
 Select Load balancers in the search results.

-2. In the Load balancer page, select Create.
+2. In the Load balancer page, select Create or the Create load balancer button.

 3. In the Basics tab of the Create load balancer page, enter, or select the following information: